Dr. Frincu is a module leader for the following modules at the undergraduate and postgraduate levels (2021-2022):

 - Cultural Astronomy.
 He is researching ancient sites by employing modern techniques such as satellite imagery and by automating their detection and analysis on parallel and distributed systems.

 Dr. Frincu is looking for prospective outstanding students from around the world to work on exciting PhD topics on Big Data analytics (smart grids, image processing in astronomy and Earth Observation) and cloud computing.
+There are four rounds of admission per year as well as one chance to get a studentship with a deadline in early January.
 More details on the NTU PhD studentship can be found here.
-The closing date for this round of applications is January 4, 2021 with a start date in October 2021 or January 2022.

 Dr. Frincu is actively involved in synergistic activities including being a guest editor for top journals (Journal of Parallel and Distributed Computing, Concurrency and Computation: Practice and Experience, Internet of Things), reviewer for international journals, PC member in international conferences, and R&D project proposal reviewer.